emikes919/eddymikes_blog/_posts/2023-12-26-how-i-write.md

 <p class="blue-box">One guy’s quick take on where text AI stands today:
 <br><br>
 AI will often objectively “improve” my writing, but completely lose my voice, sounding sterile and robotic.

+<br><br>
 That’s often the reason I ignore an AI-generated edit.
 My jaw is constantly dropping at what AI can do, but it’s still SO rudimentary in the scope of what’s possible.
 It’s cool to know that the early 2020s are to AI what the early 90s were to the internet.

+<br><br>
 We’re living it!</p>

 Next, I’ll send this post-AI draft to Sarah to proof read.